Marcon5050/Marcona51/README.md

 - 👋 Hi, I’m Constance
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Data Science and Machine learning
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me constancemartins51@gmail.com/+2347062232289